YOU ARE EXPLORING

 History and Culture

 Bloomington and its surrounding area offer outstanding cultural opportunities for students and their families.
-The University’s world-famous Jacobs School of Music provides an annual calendar of events which includes opera, chamber groups, ensembles, several orchestras, while the Union Board promotes many pop concerts.
+The University’s world-famous Jacobs School of Music provides an annual calendar of events which includes opera, chamber groups, ensembles and several orchestras, while the Union Board promotes many pop concerts.
 The University Theater offers year-round productions.
 The Eskenazi Museum of Art exhibits paintings, sculptures, and other art objects, and schedules frequent displays of visiting art collections.

 Indiana University athletic teams are part of the Big Ten Conference and provide a wide variety of spectator sports, including soccer, swimming and diving, basketball, track, football, gymnastics and wrestling.
 The campus is the original home of the movie “Breaking Away” and the famous Little 500 bike race.